bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-update-attrs.md

 ## Types of Modifiable Content

 Each type of attribute has its own format for saving.
 The examples provide default values for each [type](../attributes.md#attribute-types).
-The new value is transmitted in a similar format.
+The new value is passed in a similar format.
 For example, saving to an attribute of type **image**:

 ```http
 data: {